R33-class airship: R.34

 R.34 left East Fortune, Scotland, on 2 July 1919 and arrived at Mineola, Long Island, United States, on 6 July after a flight of 108 hours, with only a few gallons of fuel remaining.
-It was the first aircraft of any type to carry passengers across the Atlantic.
+R.34 was the first aircraft of any type to carry passengers across the Atlantic.
 As the landing party had no experience of handling large rigid airships, Major E. M. Pritchard jumped by parachute and so became the first person to reach American soil by air from Europe.
 This was the first East-West aerial crossing of the Atlantic and was achieved weeks after the first transatlantic aeroplane flight by British aviators Captain John Alcock and Lieutenant Arthur Whitten Brown in a modified First World War Vickers Vimy.
 The return journey to RNAS Pulham took place from 10 to 13 July and took 75 hours.
 Returned to East Fortune for a refit, R.34 then flew to Howden, East Yorkshire, for crew training.

 On 27 January 1921 R.34 set off on what should have been a routine exercise.
 Over the North Sea the weather worsened and a recall signal sent by radio was not received.
 Following a navigational error the craft flew into a hillside on the North Yorkshire Moors during the night, and the ship lost two propellers.
 She went back out to sea using the two remaining engines and in daylight followed the Humber Estuary back to Howden.
 Strong winds made it impossible to get her back into the shed, and she was tied down outside for the night.
-By the morning further damage had occurred and R.34 was written off and scrapped.
+By the morning further damage had occurred and R.34 was officially decommissioned and scrapped.